 - Erratic or aggressive behavior

-If you continue using meth, you may see some of these negative long-term effects:7
+If you continue using meth, you may see some of these adverse health conditions and long-term side effects:7

 - Heart and brain damage